 The annunciators shown above appear on the Communicator display.
-They show battery level and radio operation for the Communicator (right side pair) and the active EDxtreme (left side pair).
+They show battery level for the Communicator (right side pair) and the active EDXtreme (left side pair).

 There are three soft keys on the first display and four on the second display.
 The soft key functions are described below: